mogu-picks

 Karpathy's Idea File Manifesto — In the LLM Agent Era, Sharing Ideas Beats Sharing Code

-Karpathy turned his viral tweet into a GitHub Gist 'idea file' — a structured blueprint for an LLM-maintained Wiki.
-The bigger meta-point: in the LLM agent era, sharing plain-text ideas is more valuable than sharing finished code, because the recipient's agent will customize and rebuild everything anyway.
+Karpathy turned a viral tweet into a GitHub Gist idea file: a structured blueprint for an LLM-maintained Wiki.
+In the agent era, plain-text ideas can be more valuable than finished code because the recipient's agent can rebuild them.

 Anthropic Paid $400M for 9 People — Is Your AI Product a Moat or an API Wrapper?